Francine Faure: Personal life

 Francine suffered from and was hospitalized for depression, for which insulin and electroshock therapy were at various times prescribed.
 At one point she attempted to throw herself from a balcony, whether to escape the hospital or to kill herself is not known.
-Her depression was blamed in part on her husband's infidelities, and above all on his affair with María Casares.
+Her depression was blamed in part on her husband's infidelities, namely his affair with María Casares.
 Camus told Francine, "They think I'm the guilty one."

-Shortly after being awarded the Nobel Prize, Albert Camus mentioned in a letter to her cousin Nicole Chaperon how he was moved by the generosity of Francine, "whom I have never stopped loving in my bad way."
+Shortly after being awarded the Nobel Prize, Albert Camus mentioned in a letter to his cousin Nicole Chaperon how he was moved by the generosity of Francine, "whom I have never stopped loving in my bad way."
 In the same letter he said that Francine had "forgiven" him.

 She and Camus are buried together in Lourmarin.